Here Turtle explains more about the project:

 2013 The fourth volume of Vanishing Ireland is shortlisted for Irish Published Book of the Year Award.
 Its launch inspires a cover story article for the Irish Times Magazine, as well as exhibitions at Burtown House & Gardens, County Kildare and the City Assembly House in Dublin.
 Turtle gives Vanishing Ireland talks at the Dublin Book Festival, the London Irish Writers' Week and the Poésie and Prose Literary Festival at the Centre Culturel Irlandais in Paris.
 Turtle and James film 'Nationwide' episode about the Cistercians of Roscrea, County Tipperary.

-2016: Turtle presents Vanishing Ireland at the Irish Books Arts & Music Celebration in Chicago.
+2016: Vanishing Ireland at the Irish Books Arts & Music Celebration in Chicago.

-2018: Turtle delivers Vanishing Ireland talks in Georgia and South Carolina.
+2018: Vanishing Ireland talks in Georgia and South Carolina.

-2019: Turtle presents talks on Vanishing Ireland at Ballyfin House (County Laois) and Glenville Park (County Cork).
+2019: Vanishing Ireland talks at Ballyfin House (County Laois) and Glenville Park (County Cork).

 2021 The Vanishing Ireland Podcast series begins ...